moorepants/dissertation/control.rst

 implemented.
 These models in this section are more in the realm of general control, than human operator control.

+[Forouhar1992]_
-[Forouhar1992]_ studied the robust stabilization of the wobble mode in motorcycles (I haven't read this one, should be able to get it from Berkeley).
+   studied the robust stabilization of the wobble mode in motorcycles (I haven't read this one, should be able to get it from Berkeley).
+[Getz1994]_, [Getz1995]_, [Getz1995a]_
-[Getz1994]_ uses a simple bicylce model that exhibits non-minimum phase behavior and is able to track roll angle and forward velocity using proportional and derivative control.
-One year later, Getz adds pathing tracking to his model ([Getz1995]_, [Getz1995a]_).
-[Kageyama1996]_ uses a neural network model to balance a two wheeled vehicle (don't have this one).
-[Cloyd1996]_ use the same simple bicycle model and tracking variables as [Nagai1983]_, but controlled it with linear quadratic regulator.
-[Nakano1997]_ (in japanese).
+   uses a simple bicylce model that exhibits non-minimum phase behavior and is able to track roll angle and forward velocity using proportional and derivative control.
+One year later, Getz adds pathing tracking to his model.
+[Kageyama1996]_
+   uses a neural network model to balance a two wheeled vehicle (don't have this one).
+[Cloyd1996]_
+   use the same simple bicycle model and tracking variables as [Nagai1983]_, but controlled it with linear quadratic regulator.
+[Nakano1997]_
+   (in japanese).
-[Yavin1997]_ and [Yavin1998]_ study path tracking of a simple bicyle model using some kind of generalized control structure, with a bicycle model similar to [Getz1995]_.
-[Chen2000]_ (don't have) fuzzy training.
-[Park2001]_ (do not have paper) [Suryanarayanan2002]_ uses a simple bicycle model to build a roll rate feedback controller for a high speed recumbent bicycle.
+[Yavin1997]_ and [Yavin1998]_
+   study path tracking of a simple bicyle model using some kind of generalized control structure, with a bicycle model similar to [Getz1995]_.
+[Chen2000]_
+   (don't have paper) fuzzy training.
+[Park2001]_
+   (do not have paper)
+[Suryanarayanan2002]_
+   uses a simple bicycle model to build a roll rate feedback controller for a high speed recumbent bicycle.
 They use proportional feedback of the roll rate to control the steer angle.
+[Lee2002]_
+   develops a control model based on something akin to sliding mode control to stablize the bicycle and track a path.
+[Yamakita2004]_
-[Lee2002]_ develops a control model based on something akin to sliding mode control to stablize the bicycle and track a path.
-[Yamakita2004]_ setups a linear trajectory tracking control model and non-linear stablization control by controlling steer toruqe, rider lean torque and rear wheel torque.
+   setups a linear trajectory tracking control model and non-linear stablization control by controlling steer toruqe, rider lean torque and rear wheel torque.
 They demonstrate the control in a simulation of a bicycle jump manuever.
 [Karnopp2004]_
+   Karnopp uses a very simply bicycle model and basic propotional control to demonstrate the counter steerign require to balance the bicycle.
+He also examines rear steered bicycles.
 [Niki2005]_
 [Huyge2005]_
 [Astrom2005]_ proportional lean angle to steer torque.
-[Yamakita2006]_.
+[Iuchi2006]_
+[Yamakita2006]_
-[Sharma2006]_ fuzzy control.
+[Sharma2006]_ fuzzy control
 [Saccon2006]_ some kind of controller for a simulator or something.
 [Limebeer2006]_ implements a control model.
 [Liang2006]_ fuzzy.